cmhh/seasadj/README.md

 x13ashtml testairline
 ```

-or, if we want to redirect the outputs:
+Or, if we want to redirect the outputs:

 ```bash
 x13ashtml -i testairline -o o/testairline